The program might be ending, but this opens the door to something new.

 How do you integrate this relationship into your own life and your community’s life?

 Monthly coffee or a walk?
 Is there a role at the church you can invite them to fill?
-Playing Greeter, Usher, or setting up for service?
-Invite them to join in feeding the homeless or preparing the fellowship hall when the blood drive comes.
-Invite them over for holiday meals and special events, like you would with a cousin or nephew new to the area.
+Greeter, Usher, or setting up for service?
+Invite them to join in feeding the homeless or preparing the fellowship hall when a blood drive comes.
+Invite them over for holiday meals and special events, like you would with a relative, or a friend new to the area.

 Remember, resurrection takes years.
-There are so many stones to continue rolling away, for men and women who stay out of prison over a year: petitioning to remove old charges off records, starting a new lease, larger debts to cancel, custody to gain in kids’ lives.
+There are so many stones to continue rolling away for folks who’ve been out of prison over a year: petitioning to remove old charges off records, starting a new lease, larger debts to cancel, custody to gain in their kids’ lives.

-You’re not “responsible” to solve everything.
+You’re not responsible for solving everything.
 But we are the Department of Connections.
-You have immense social capital: connections.
-A bank manager.
+You have immense social capital: Connections.
+Like a bank manager.
 A lawyer.
 A social worker.
 Someone with snowshoes for a family outing or kayaks to borrow on a sunny afternoon.
 Tickets to the stadium for the game.

 Mark your calendars for one year from release date.
-Celebrate that together.
+Celebrate that big day together.

 IF THEY’RE BACK IN JAIL OR PRISON:

 The criminal punishment industry is layered and punitive and not built with healing or restoration in mind.
-Your friend being back inside a facility may be a tragic (yet and common) overreaction of the parole/probation/arrest system.
-It’s possible your friend was understandably slipping and struggling, but when they needed more assistance and healthy intervention, they were snatched up like a menace to society.
+Your friend being back inside a facility may be a tragic (yet common) overreaction of the parole/probation system.
+It’s possible your friend was understandably slipping and struggling, but when they needed more assistance and healthy intervention, they were snatched up, labeled a menace to society.

 Stay connected!
-Drop a letter to the local jail, if they’ve been arrested.
 Look up their name on the county roster or the state prison database online.
-They probably are drowning in self-contempt, beating themselves up for letting you all down, assuming you hate them, imagining all this was a waste of time.
+Drop a letter to the local jail..
+They are probably drowning in self-contempt, beating themselves up for letting you all down, assuming you hate them, imagining all this was a waste of time.

-You can drop a note that washes that ugliness away: “We love you.
+You can write them something that washes that ugliness away: “We love you.
 We miss you.”
 Keep it simple.
-You don’t need to fix the entire situation.
-Just finding them with a word of grace is so often what resurrection looks like: think about Jesus coming to the disciples after they abandoned him.
-“Peace,” Jesus says to break the ice, knowing our anxiety and fear and guilt.
+You don’t need to fix the situation.
+Just finding them with a word of grace is so often what resurrection looks like.
+Think about Jesus coming to the disciples after they abandoned him.
+“Peace,” Jesus says to break the ice, knowing their anxiety and fear and guilt.
 “Don’t be afraid.”

-Get the kids to draw colorful pictures to mail in.
-Imagine your friend opening that in a depressing jail cell with a short letter from the team: “We’re not going anywhere.
+If you’re a parent, get your kids to draw colorful pictures to mail in.
+Imagine your friend opening them up in a depressing jail cell, with a short letter from the team: “We’re not going anywhere.
 We’re here.
 We care about you.
 Thanks for letting us get to be part of your life.
 You’re stuck with us now ;) Hope to hear from you.”

 Mercy reaches deeper into all of us.
 We are gaining the heart of God.

-Don’t send any money, remember.
-Back to basics, same as at the beginning: relationship over resources.
+Remember: don’t send any money.
+We go back to the basics, same as at the beginning: relationship over resources.
 That’s where the healing’s at.

-So if they write you, bring it to the team.
-Stay connected as a team.
+If they write to you, bring it to the team.
+Stay connected.
 Look at their new release date.
 Do they want to try again?
 Don’t make a decision right away.
-Just assure that you love them, and see if they stay in touch over the coming months.
+Just assure them that you love them and see if they stay in touch over the coming months.
 Watch, wait, pray.
 Don’t be in a rush.

-Don’t run from the feelings.
+Also: don’t run from the feelings.
 You can grieve that your friend is back in the tombs.
 Feel the anger.
-That broken heart, that weeping, it takes us right back to the start: Jesus wept when his friend Lazarus was in the tomb.
+That broken heart, that weeping, takes us right back to the start: Jesus wept when his friend Lazarus was in the tomb.
 It’s the beginning of any resurrection story, the secret to resurrection power.

 IF THEY’RE OUT ON THE STREETS, NOT RESPONDING:

 Wait.
-Reach out occasionally, send a message that your team misses them, love them, and wants to get together.
-And wait for them as God waits for us—with patience, tenderness, and a persistent, not-in-a-rush hope.
+Reach out occasionally, send a message that your team misses them, loves them, and wants to get together.
+And wait for them as God waits for us — with patience, tenderness, and a persistent hope.

 “God didn’t try fixing me.
 But he was there.
 Always.
 Until I was ready.”

-Another retired gentleman on the team with Tony, above, agreed.
-He had deepened with patience over time, and shared about his years in Alcoholics Anonymous, walking his own slow healing alongside others in recovery:
+A retired gentleman on the team with Tony agreed.
+He had deepened in patience over time, and shared about his years in Alcoholics Anonymous, walking his own slow healing alongside others in recovery:

 “The nice thing about a loving God is he lets us make our own choices.
 He won’t control us.
 When we get ourselves into hot water, we ask for help.
 He waits for that.
 He loves.”

-That sounds like the Welcoming Prayer: we let go of control, and so learn the un-controlling love of God.
+That sounds like the Welcoming Prayer: we let go of control, and in doing so, learn the un-controlling love of God.

 This is what we mean with that question we ask at each month’s team meeting: What am I learning, through this relationship, about God’s heart?

-As you wait, make space for these feelings, these tears.
-We grieve differently—from each other and from one hour to the next.
+As you wait, make space for feelings and tears.
+We grieve differently — from each other, and from one hour to the next.
 Lean in.
 Pray the Welcoming Prayer.
-You are being formed into the heart of God,. and entering the ache and power of the resurrection.
+You are being formed into the heart of God, and entering the ache and power of the resurrection.

 As you wait, keep meeting as a team.
 You are not alone.

-As you wait, hold this question: Whatever struggle or sickness is keeping your friend from entering a fuller life on this round—how many thousands of others leaving prison have this exact same story?
-You’ve been up close to one.
+Hold this question: Whatever struggle or sickness is keeping your friend from entering a fuller life right now — how many thousands of others leaving prison have this exact same story?
+You are a witness to this one.

 RESURRECTION IS A CYCLE

-As you’ve heard in stories and videos throughout these modules, our returning brothers’ and sisters’ journeys rarely follow a straight line, or fit neatly within a two year program!
+As you’ve heard in stories and videos throughout these modules, our returning friends’ ’ journeys rarely follow a straight line or fit neatly within a two year program.

 Many of our formerly incarcerated staff members here at Underground went back to prison after a few attempts at reentry.
 Our friendships deepened each time.
 We learned to trust.
 We tried again.
 Now Alex, Leroy, Corinna, Roger and hundreds of others are working, in college, raising their kids, on nonprofit boards or staff, and leaders in our community.

-So when people in your congregation ask about your releasing friend, you don’t need to feel pressure to have some “success” story.
-You can tell them where you are in the ancient story right now.
+When people in your congregation ask about your releasing friend, don’t feel pressure to have some “success” story.
+You can tell them where you are in the ancient story of transformation right now.

 And invite them into the long walk together.